padok/jarvis-docs/_posts/2021-10-30-gettingstarted.md

 ### 2. Extracting a Dataset from the Example Recording
 Clicking on the first item in the list on the homescreen will open up the dataset extraction menu.
 This will allow you to extract framesets from your recordings that you will subsequently annotate.
-For this tutorial we'll stick to the basics and use the fastest and quickest way of extracting a handful of framesets.
+For this tutorial we will stick to the basics and use the fastest and quickest way of extracting a handful of framesets.
 Definitely check out the relevant [section]() in our Manual to learn all the details about how to create a dataset that is as representative of your entire recording as possible.
 First let's go through the options in the <span style="color:#63a31f">Configuration</span> section.
 - **New Dataset Name** is the name of the dataset you're going to create.
 - **New Dataset Path** is the directory in which your new dataset will be saved.
 - **Framesets to extract per Segment** is the number of framesets the tool will create, you can leave it at the default of 10 for this example.
-- **Sampling Method** is the method the tool uses to decide which frames in your recording to use. <span style="color:#63a31f">kmeans</span> is the method you should use for your real datasets, but for this tutorial we'll use  <span style="color:#63a31f">uniform</span> to make the extraction process a bit quicker.
+- **Sampling Method** is the method the tool uses to decide which frames in your recording to use. <span style="color:#63a31f">kmeans</span> is the method you should use for your real datasets, but for this tutorial we will use <span style="color:#63a31f">uniform</span> to make the extraction process a bit quicker.

 Next up is the <span style="color:#63a31f">Recordings</span> section.
 Just click <span style="color:#63a31f">Add Recording</span> and navigate to the 'Example_Recording' directory and click <span style="color:#63a31f">Open</span>.<br>
 The last thing left to do is to tell the tool the names of all the <span style="color:#63a31f">Entities</span> and <span style="color:#63a31f">Keypoints</span> you want to annotate.
 Entities refers to the animal/object you are tracking.
 (Note: The AnnotationTool supports annotating multiple entities in one dataset, but the rest of our toolbox currently does not).
 For our example you can load the 'Hand' preset by clicking <span style="color:#63a31f">Load Preset</span>.